Right Of Way Laws In Georgia

 When approaching a school bus with its flashing yellow light activated, drivers must slow down and be ready to stop.
 If the flashing lights are red and the bus is stopped, cars must not pass the bus.
 However, if a highway is divided by a median, vehicles traveling in the lane opposite direction don’t need to stop.
 But they must stay aware of children crossing the roadway.

-What To Do After A Crash Involving Failure To Yield
+What To Do After A Crash Involving Failure To Yield In Sandy Springs

 All drivers have a legal duty to yield the right of way to other drivers and pedestrians as set forth by the law in Sandy Springs.
 Failing to yield is a type of negligence, and it can result in tragic crashes that cause serious injuries or death.
 Victims who suffer injuries in crashes involving failure to yield may be eligible to file a personal injury claim to seek compensation for the losses they incurred because of the accident.
 Consulting an experienced injury attorney is vital for understanding your legal options after such a crash.